On-Campus Research Opportunities

 - Discuss with your mentor the requirements for your funding- e.g., start date and end date, contract, etc.

-Despite the reduction of BPA in current food packaging, there are no restrictions on the use of BPA in plastics used for infant oral hygiene products.
-Does this mean that baby toothbrushes are a potential source of BPA exposure for infants?
+Despite the reduction of BPA in current food packaging, BPA is still found in many everyday items, including feminine hygiene products.
+Does this mean that items like panty liners are a potential source of BPA for women and girls?
 How can we determine if, and how much, BPA is present in a sample?

 Dr. Pruett is interested in using genetic and ecological approaches to understand local adaptation and the effects of small population size on long-term population persistence.
 She primarily studies vertebrate and plant populations.
 Currently she has three ongoing projects in her lab 1) assessing habitat use and presence of breeding birds at Jack Mountain Wildlife Management Area, 2) using genetic fragment analyses to examine the historical demography and population genetics of rock sandpipers in the Bering Sea region, and 3) using genetic techniques to conserve endangered plants.
 These projects would provide students with experience in field ecology methods, the analysis of population genetic data, and laboratory-based methods such as polymerase chain reaction (PCR) and gel electrophoresis.
 All of these skills would be valuable additions to graduate school or medical school applications.
 Students working on these projects will be co-authors on scientific publications and presentations.

-The establishment of species for long term space travel or for the establishment of colonies on other planets has been a long term goal of NASA for some time.
-This study will investigate the slime mold Physarum polycephalum and Gibberellic Acid (GA3) effect on germination and early development of Arabidopsis across different light sources.
-These findings will give insight into how a simple organism responds to environments necessary for space flight and how photosynthesizing organisms may respond to the conditions found in long term space flight or outpost establishment on another planet/moon.
+The establishment of species for long term space travel or for the establishment of colonies on other planets has been a long-term goal of NASA for some time.
+Several possible studies will be proposed for students to choose from.
+This study will investigate Gibberellic Acid (GA3) effect on germination and early development of the plants Arabidopsisthaliana and Brassica rapa which can be studied across different light sources and possible gravitational influences.
+The slime molds Physarum polycephalum and Dictyostelium discoideum can be utilized to determine the influences of light and gravitational effects on development giving insight to possible long term space travel.
+The final species is Spirulina platensis, a cyanobacterium which is being utilized not only as a food supplement but can also be integrated into long term space travel by “scrubbing” Carbon Dioxide from the cabin of a space craft and generating Oxygen for the occupants.
+These findings can give insight into how a simple organism responds to environments necessary for space flight and how photosynthesizing organisms may respond to the conditions found in long term space flight or outpost establishment on another planet/moon.

-Electrospinning macromolecules like chitosan and collagen yields nanofibers that have shown promise as tissue scaffolds and drug delivery vehicles.
+Electrospinning macromolecules like chitosan, collagen, dermatan sulfate, and hyaluronic acid yields nanofibers that have shown promise as tissue scaffolds and drug delivery vehicles.
 However, little research has been published on the utilization of synthetic analogs to costly biomolecules or the use of stable engineered protein variants in wound healing constructs.
-The long-term goal of this project is to generate a better understanding of natural polymer-based wound healing materials and the cellular responses towards these materials for implementation.
-Now that a synthetic collagen strand analog has been synthesized, the next step towards this goal is to observe and compare cellular responses towards nanofiber scaffolds prepared from this synthetic analog with collagen-containing nanofiber scaffolds.
-Over this summer, our lab will continue to produce bioresponsive fiber scaffolds containing a novel synthetic collagen strand analog and we will observe cellular responses to these scaffolds.
+The long-term goal of this project is to generate a better understanding of natural polymer-based wound healing materials and the cellular responses towards these materials for implementation in biomedical applications.
+Now that collagen and dermatan sulfate/hyaluronic acid synthetic analogs have been prepared in our lab, the next step towards this goal is to observe and compare cellular responses towards nanofiber scaffolds prepared from these synthetic analogs with control scaffolds.
+Over this summer, our lab will continue to produce bioresponsive fiber scaffolds containing a novel synthetic collagen analog and we will focus on observing cellular responses to these scaffolds.
 Studies will specifically observe cell viability, proliferation, adhesion, morphology, and spreading.
+We will also continue to incorporate proteins or small molecule therapeutics into our novel nanofiber mats and will observe the release rates of the payloads from these mats.
+Additionally, we will continue to explore the synthesis and development of degradable nanofiber mats and further explore the release of small drug molecules from innately therapeutic electrospun scaffolds.